Updated April 2017

-Why Become a VI Professional? - Descriptive Slides
+Why Become a VI Professional? - Fact Sheets

-Click on an image below to view the full-size slide or right-click to save to your computer.
+Click on an image below to view the full-size fact sheet or right-click to save to your computer.

 - Typical Roles and Responsibilities of VI Professionals